 For medical use, California legalized medical marijuana in 1996, and many states have legalized it since.
 Patients have to qualify for the medical use based on the judgement of their health care provider, and may have supply limits depending on the state he or she resides in.
 CBD, or cannabidiol, is a cannabinoid found in marijuana.
 It does not have the psychoactive effects of THC and is used widely to treat medical conditions from epilepsy to schizophrenia.
 CBD oil is legal.
 What’s more, some states that have not legalized marijuana have decriminalized it.
 Decriminalization means the state repealed the law that makes possession subject to prosecution.

 Sexual harassment is a kind of gender discrimination.
 If employee advancement is linked to sexual behavior, then the Civil Rights Act of 1964, which prohibits sex discrimination in the workplace, has been violated.
-The company is not liable unless they were made aware of the harassment.
+The company is not liable unless they will be informed and made aware of the harassment that took place.
+This is why, as a victim, you should opt for the help of a sexual offense attorney who can help you build your case.
 Sexual harassment can also exist when discriminatory insults ensue to the degree that the workplace is hostile.
 Sexual harassment can occur not only between people of different genders, but also people of the same gender.
 Both men and women can sue for sexual harassment by calling on a sexual harassment lawyer.

 Being informed is a never-ending process, and this article is only the beginning of everything there is to know about issues facing our democracy.
 This article is intended to scratch the surface on legal issues and is not claiming to provide legal advice.
 We are all busy, but just with a few minutes a day, you can read up on laws and politics, so you can make informed decisions and even help inform others.